 Who’s at Risk

 While more than 200 genes may play a part in developing IBD, antibiotics have been identified as a risk factor, according to a study published earlier this year in Gut.
-Antibiotics are a small but important piece of the diagnostic puzzle, Dr. Adam Faye, IBD researcher, gastroenterologist, and lead author, told The Epoch Times.
+Antibiotics are a small but important piece of the diagnostic puzzle, Dr. Adam Faye, IBD researcher, gastroenterologist, and the study’s lead author, told The Epoch Times.

 The Vicious Cycle of Antibiotics and IBD